 \subsection{An Oracle-Optimal Sequential Sampling Policy}

-In practice, it is unclear how to construct a sequential policy $q_t(\cdot)$ which yields narrow CIs; one reason is because $\phat_j^{(t)}$ evolves over rounds $t$.
+In practice, constructing a sequential policy $q_t(\cdot)$ that yields narrow CIs is difficult, partly because $\phat_j^{(t)}$ evolves over rounds $t$.
 We therefore derive guidance from an oracle idealization.
-For this subsection only, assume an oracle superpopulation model: (a) for a new model, $z_j \sim \text{Bern}(p_j)$ independently across questions $j$;\footnote{Unlike our benchmark-bank setting where the $z_j$ are fixed-but-unknown, this oracle model treats queries of a question as independent Bernoulli draws so that ``oracle-optimal" variance calculations are well-defined.} (b) the oracle has access to the true, time-invariant $\{ p_j \}$; and (c) the quantity we wish to estimate is $\theta^* := N_q^{-1} \sum_{j=1}^{N_q} p_j$.
-A corollary of Theorem \ref{thm:martingale-clt}(a) is that $\thetahat_{n_b}$ is unbiased for $\theta^*$.
-A natural direction is then to minimize $\Var(\thetahat_{n_b})$ in the oracle world (see Appendix~\ref{appendix:proof-oracle-min-var} for a proof of the below result).\footnote{While oracle access to $\{ p_j \}$ makes $\theta$ known, we wish to find the variance-minimizing policy among estimators of the form $\thetahat_{n_b}$.} \begin{theorem} In the aforementioned oracle setup, the variance-minimizing policy $q_t^*(j)$ is time-independent and uniquely defined by $q_t(j) \propto \sqrt{p_j (1-p_j)}$. \end{theorem}
+For this subsection only, assume an oracle superpopulation model: (a) $z_j \sim \text{Bern}(p_j)$ independently across questions $j$; (b) the oracle has access to the true, time-invariant $\{ p_j \}$; and (c) the target is $\theta^* := N_q^{-1} \sum_{j=1}^{N_q} p_j$.
+As a corollary of Theorem \ref{thm:martingale-clt}(a), $\thetahat_{n_b}$ is unbiased for $\theta^*$.
+A natural direction is to minimize its variance in the oracle world (proof in Appendix~\ref{appendix:proof-oracle-min-var}):\footnote{While access to $\{ p_j \}$ makes $\theta$ known, we wish to find the variance-minimizing policy among estimators of form $\thetahat_{n_b}$.} \begin{theorem} In the aforementioned oracle setup, the variance-minimizing policy $q_t^*(j)$ is time-independent and uniquely defined by $q_t(j) \propto \sqrt{p_j (1-p_j)}$. \end{theorem}